 This site has received its share of feedback over the years, and two fairly common responses I've gotten through email are:

-- "This site gave me hope I that I could improve my social situation and get past my awkwardness.
-If no one else, the person who put this site together did it, so it shows that it can be done."
+- "Your site gave me hope I that I could improve my social situation and get past my awkwardness.
+If no one else, you did it and wrote about it, so it shows that it can be done."

-Using those two responses as inspiration, this article is going to go into more detail about why those two points are true.
-It's not totally strange to struggle with social awkwardness, and it is something that can be improved.
+Using those responses as inspiration, this article is going to go into more detail about why these two points are true - It's not strange to struggle with social awkwardness, and it is something that can be improved.

 Social awkwardness is pretty common

-Feeling shy, not being good at making conversation, being unable to make friends, feeling anxious and insecure around others - however you want to define "social awkwardness" it's an issue that a ton of people struggle with.
-Everyone feels uncomfortable in at least some social situations.
+Feeling anxious and insecure around others, not being good at conversation, being unable to make friends - However you want to define "social awkwardness", it's an issue that a ton of people struggle with.
+Almost everyone feels uncomfortable in at least some social situations.
 It's totally human.
 The numbers can vary a bit depending on your source, but something like half of the population reports they have some problems with shyness.

 Okay, you may be thinking, but what about real, hardcore social awkwardness?
-Forget those types who have tons of friends and fascinating lives who call themselves "shy" because they occasionally don't know what to say around a bunch of people they haven't met before.
+Forget those types who have tons of friends and fascinating lives who call themselves "shy" because they occasionally feel reserved for the first ten minutes of a party where they don't know anyone.
 That doesn't really count.
 What about those who barely have a social life?
 Who are crippled by anxiety and self-doubt?
 Who spend every evening after work trying to distract themselves from their loneliness?
 Who everyone rejects and thinks is weird?
-Who can barely get through a two minute conversation?
+Who can barely get through a two-minute conversation?

 People who are very socially awkward are proportionately rarer.
 However in the grand scheme of things they're not exactly uncommon either.
 Let's say someone has a level of social difficulties that puts them among the 1% most awkward individuals.
 If that person lives in a city of 400,000 that means there are still 4000 people in their area alone that are going through the same thing.
-That's millions and millions of other people on their continent.
+That's tens of millions of other people in the world.
 They may be spread out, but they're everywhere.
-They're having the same thoughts and worries and insecurities, and feeling confused and frustrated by identical situations.
-Even the thoughts and behaviors you have that you suspect may be totally esoteric and unique to you are probably shared to many, many others.
+They're having many of the same thoughts and worries and insecurities, and feeling confused and frustrated by similar situations.
+Even your thoughts and behaviors that you suspect are totally esoteric and unique to you are probably shared with many, many others.

 Now that the internet is around it makes it way easier to confirm that all those other socially awkward people are out there.
-There are popular sites, blogs, and discussion forums devoted entirely to helping their audience overcome various social difficulties.
+There are sites, YouTube channels, podcasts, and discussion forums devoted entirely to helping their audience overcome various social difficulties.
 If you type a problem you're having into Google it's almost guaranteed you'll find a bunch of results about the exact same thing.